 1. Click "Reconnect" in your broker settings

-2. Complete the OAuth flow (takes ~30 seconds)
+2. Complete the broker authentication flow

 Can I switch which strategy my live portfolio follows?